What is Asperger's Syndrome?

 Changes to Diagnostic Guidelines

 Changes in the diagnostic guidelines and criteria have removed the use of the term 'Asperger Syndrome' within diagnosis and instead use the term 'Autism Spectrum Disorder (ASD)' to describe the whole spectrum.
-However, this does not affect individuals who have recieved a previous diagnosis of Asperger Syndrome and it is likely that the term will continue to be used by many people.
+However, this does not affect individuals who have received a previous diagnosis of Asperger Syndrome and it is likely that the term will continue to be used by many people.